Pricing a freelance web development job using OmniPlan

 I can set hourly rates, and how “available” I am for the project.
 No, I don’t charge £100 per hour for development.
 I wish I did.

-Back to the Task view, and I expand all tasks, select all, and choose Structure -> Assign Resource -> Jonathan.
+Back to the Task view, and I expand all tasks, select all, and choose Structure -> Assign Resource -> JB.
 This hammers through all the hourly estimates and gives me a cost based on my hourly rate, as well as displaying a project total in the status bar at the bottom of the window.
-By selecting View -> View Options then enabling “Total Cost” in the Outline Columns pane, I can now see how my top line works out:
+By selecting View -> View Options then enabling “Total Task Cost” in the Outline Columns pane, I can now see how my top lines work out:

 Awesomeness!